sagetarian/jquery-menudrops/readme.md

 Style your menu and sub menu's without mouse over effects and use this jQuery plugin to automatically create great mouseover effects.

-Note: works for WordPress style <ul> menu's.
+Note: works for WordPress style &gt;ul&lt; menu's.

 How to use
 ----------